 There are excellent fine dining options both on and off the mountain.
 Recommended is the truffle pizza at CheCha run by top chef Reto Mathis, the oxtail ravioli at Dal Mulin located in the centre of town and Chesa Veglia, a historic farmhouse in the heart of St. Moritz boasting three different restaurants (pizzeria, grill and traditional Swiss) and two bars.
 For something honest and unpretentious, Veltinerkeller has tons of character, serving homemade pasta and fish and meat cooked on a charcoal grill.

 St. Moritz is always popular in the summer months and with three lakes in the region, water-sport lovers arrive in droves.
-Due to the Maloja wind, it’s a sailor’s and kite-surfers paradise whilst stand-up paddle boarding is also common during the warmer months.
+Summer chalets in St Moritz provide the perfect base to enjoy the range of activities and events on offer.
+Due to the Maloja wind, it’s a sailor’s and kite-surfers' paradise whilst stand-up paddle boarding is also common during the warmer months.
 The Upper Engadin is a hiking paradise, boasting 580 km of trails whilst mountain bikers have access to over 400 km of trails and marked routes.

 There are plenty of thrilling events taking place throughout the summer.
 Car enthusiasts can enjoy several exclusive automotive events including the British Classic Car Meeting in July, Passione Engadina in August and Bernina Gran Turismo in September.
 There are also two fantastic festivals for music lovers - Festival da Jazz and the Engadin Festival which feature plenty of star turns.